intel-staging/td-partitioning-svsm/INSTALLATION_GUIDE.md

     CPU=8

     QEMU=/path/to/qemu-system-x86_64 (refer to qemu section)
-    KERNEL=/path/to/kernel/bzImage   (see earlier section on Guest kernel, Image and rootfs) INITRD=/path/to/initrd           (see earlier section on Guest kernel, Image and rootfs) L2BIOS=/path/to/ovmf             (refer to ovmf section)
+    KERNEL=/path/to/kernel/vmlinuz-5.14.0-427.el9.x86_64 (see earlier section on Guest kernel, Image and rootfs) INITRD=/path/to/initramfs-5.14.0-427.el9.x86_64.img (see earlier section on Guest kernel, Image and rootfs) L2BIOS=/path/to/OVMF.fd          (refer to ovmf section)
     BIOS=/path/to/svsm.bin           (refer to coconut-svsm section)
+    L2_ROOT_DISK=/path/to/CentOS-Stream-GenericCloud-9-20240311.0.x86_64.qcow2 (see earlier section on Guest kernel, Image and rootfs)

     APPEND="root=/dev/vda1 rw console=hvc0 earlyprintk=ttyS0 loglevel=8 ignore_loglevel nopvspin"